-Students will identify a thesis committee comprised of one tenure-track faculty member in Psychology - typically the student's research and/or academic advisor - and at least two other faculty members with doctoral degrees in psychology or related disciplines.
-The CADP Program Chair, the Department, and the College must approve this Committee.
-Students enroll in Thesis Research with their thesis chair to work on the research.
+Students enroll in Thesis Research with their thesis chair to work on their thesis research.
 Students must develop a prospectus that is typically completed and approved by the end of the third semester of study.
 The prospectus is defended orally.
 The department requires that students have an approved thesis by the end of their 4th semester, though extensions may be granted.
 (See the Graduate Handbook for additional details.)
 Students are expected to defend their completed thesis orally and to incorporate feedback from the committee into the final thesis document.
-The CADP Program allows students to use already collected data for either their Masters' thesis or dissertation with approval of their academic advisor.
+The CADP Program allows students to use already collected data for either their Masters' thesis or dissertation with approval of their Advisor.
 However, we encourage all students to engage in some data collection experiences during the course of their graduate education.
 If students decide to use an extant data set, they typically do so for the Masters' thesis rather than the dissertation.